GrahamChalfant/Graham_Portfolio/README.md

 The SkillSet_Dataset file contains video game telemtric data from a cognitive study of a Complex SKill Leaning project.
 I was in charge of answering the first question.
 I accomplished this using a regression model.
 Key analysis and findings can be seen below.

-The regression model was built by performing a simple linear regression for each variable and then selectingm the most informative variables.
+The regression model was built by performing a simple linear regression for each variable and then selecting the most informative variables.
 Variables were selected while considering two things: The variables' r-squared and the total number of selected variables.
 Building a solid model with informative variables was necessary, but the principle of parsimony also needed to be considered.

 ![R-sqaured by Variable](https://user-images.githubusercontent.com/70036009/129126071-91d66901-c239-4499-8837-e1a6abe405db.png)